-Table 6 presents some regression evidence on how financing decisions adjust at the margin to the portfolio decisions of U.S. banks.
+Towards this end Table 5 presents some regression evidence on how financing decisions adjust at the margin to the portfolio decisions of U.S. banks.
 Column (1) presents two popular measures of adjustment to bank capital.
-The first is the marginal change in total equity capital relative to the change in total assets of the U.S. banking system, ($\Delta Equity/\Delta A$).
+The first is the marginal change in total equity capital relative to the change in total assets of the U.S. banking system, ( $\Delta$ Equity/ $\Delta$ A).
 Total equity includes both common equity and perpetual preferred stock, and is a fairly close proxy for what the Basle Accord defines as Tier 1 capital.
 The second measure of bank capital adds the loan loss reserve and subordinated notes of U.S. banks to total equity capital.
 In the U.S. the sum of the loan loss reserve and subordinated notes is a close proxy for what the Basle Accord defines as Tier 2 capital.
-The second measure of financial adjustment is defined to be the sum of the change in Tier 1 and Tier 2 capital relative to the change in total assets, $\Delta(\text{Tier 1 + Tier 2})/\Delta A$.
-Column (2) presents three time period samples.
-The first two are the same that were used in Table 2, namely: 1) 1956-2000 and 2) 1956-90.
+The second measure of financial adjustment is defined to be the sum of the change in Tier 1 and Tier 2 capital relative to the change in total assets, $\Delta$ (Tier 1 + Tier 2)/ $\Delta$ A. Column (2) presents three time period samples.
+The first two are the same that were used in Table 1, namely: 1) 1956-2000 and 2) 1956-90.
 Note that there are two regressions for the two sample periods of 1956-2000 and 1956-90.
 The difference in these two regressions for both sample periods is that the second (i.e., 1b and 2b) includes a dummy variable for the year 1987.
-The reason for this is that the loan loss reserve for that year had its largest year to year increase (\$21 billion which is more than 5 standard deviations above the mean) in the sample period as U.S. banks were coming under market and pre-Basle regulatory pressure to recognize the losses on risky loans made in the earlier years of the 1980's.
-According to Rajan (1994, p.
-428) this herding on providing for loan losses was initiated by Citicorp on May 19, 1987.
+The reason for this is that the loan loss reserve for that year had its largest year to year increase (\$21 billion which is more than 5 standard deviations above the mean) in the sample period as U.S. banks were coming under market and regulatory pressure to recognize the losses on risky loans made in the earlier years of the 1980's.
 The third sample time period is 1956-79.
 This is the time period in which neither the Basle/FDIC regulations nor its predecessor the so-called CAMEL rating system were in existence.
 This was the period of time in our sample in which there was the least regulation on the adequacy of bank capital.
-Column (3) presents the estimated regression coefficient on the risky loan variable, (ΔLoans/ΔA).
-Column (4) presents the Newey-West computed t-scores and P-values on the estimated regression coefficients in Column (3).
-Column (5) presents the Breusch-Godfrey test for serial correlation.
+Column (3) presents the estimated regression coefficient on the risky loan variable, ( $\Delta \text{Loans}/\Delta A$ ).
+Column (4) and (5) present the Newey-West computed t-scores and P-values on the estimated regression coefficients in Column (3).
 Column (6) presents the partial correlation (and in some cases the simple correlation) coefficient between the marginal change in the two measures of bank capital and the marginal change in risky loans.
-Finally, Column (7) presents the various dummy variables (all of which were statistically significant) used in the individual regressions over the various sample time periods.
+Finally, Column (7) present the various dummy variables used in the individual regressions over the various sample time periods.